IntersectMBO/lsm-tree/doc/format-run.md

 ## Blobs file

-Each key/operation in the key/operations file optionally contains a blob references.
+Each key/operation in the key/operations file optionally contains a blob reference.
 A blob reference is of course a reference to a blob value, which is simply a sequence of bytes.
 These blob values are stored in the blobs file.

-The representation of a blob reference is a 64bit byte file offset and a 32bit byte length.
+The representation of a blob reference is a 64bit file offset (in bytes) and a 32bit length (in bytes).
 This identifies a span of bytes within this blob file.

 The file format is simple: the concatenation of all the blob values, in the same order as the key/operations that refer to the blobs (which is sorted by